Storage for the database

 Use standard procedures for creating, restoring, or importing a database with ASM storage.
 If using the default ASM disk groups, use DATA disk group for the database files and FRA disk group for Fast Recovery Area.

 Note: Do not use the GRID disk group as storage for a database.
-The GRID disk group is dedicated for OCR files, voting files, and MGMTDB.
+The GRID disk group is dedicated for OCR and voting files.
 It must not be used for any other purposes.